sunfounder/pico-2w-kit/docs/source/cproject/ar_74hc595_7seg.rst

 5.2 Displaying Numbers
 ===========================================================

-In this lesson, we'll learn how to use a **7-segment display** to show numbers using the Raspberry Pi Pico 2w and a **74HC595 shift register**.
+In this lesson, we'll learn how to use a **7-segment display** to show numbers using the Raspberry Pi Pico 2 W and a **74HC595 shift register**.
 The 7-segment display is a common electronic component used in devices like digital clocks, calculators, and appliances to display numerical information.

 By combining the 74HC595 shift register with the 7-segment display, we can control all the segments using only a few GPIO pins on the Pico, saving valuable I/O resources for other components.
 * :ref:`cpn_7_segment`